 Therefore, lumber products or engineered wood products sold or purchased on or after January 1, 2013 are subject to the one percent lumber products assessment, even if they are sold as part of a fixed price contract entered into prior to January 1, 2013.

 Beginning December 19, 2012, when registering using eReg, you will be asked if you sell or purchase lumber or engineered wood products.
 If you answer yes to either question, your return will automatically include a lumber schedule so you may report and pay the lumber products assessment.

 If you need to update your existing account to include the lumber schedule to report and pay the lumber products assessment, please notify the BOE (see below).

-If you are currently registered with the BOE and are a retailer of lumber or engineered wood products or will purchase these products from outside of California for use in this state, please call our Taxpayer Information Section at 1-800-400-7115 (TTY:711) so we may update your account.
+If you are currently registered with the BOE and are a retailer of lumber or engineered wood products or will purchase these products from outside of California for use in this state, please call our Customer Service Center at 1-800-400-7115 (TTY:711) so we may update your account.

 The Board of Forestry and Fire Protection (Board of Forestry) is responsible for determining the products that are subject to the lumber products assessment.
 See the Board of Forestry's Regulation, "Lumber Products Assessment 2013".
 The Board of Forestry is required to annually update their regulation.